Zverik/every_door/README.md

 ### Principles

 1. ED displays and edits only tagged nodes and polygons represented with their centerpoints.
+No roads.
-2. ED focuses on surveying: only things that you can see around you.
+2. ED focuses on surveying: adding and detailing things that you can see around you.
+Not map maintenance.
 3. Fewer buttons and menus: heuristic is preferable to a setting, and every button benefits the surveyor.

 ## How To Build